Sickness and Absences:

 A family holiday is not normally considered by the Government to be an ‘exceptional circumstance’ and therefore will not be authorised by this school.

-I must take this opportunity to remind you, that should you choose to take your child out of school without the authorisation of the school, then Parental Responsibility Measures could be instigated.
+I must take this opportunity to remind you, that should you choose to take your child out of school without the authorisation of the school, then Parental Responsibility Measures could be instigated by the County.
 This could mean receiving any of the following;

 • A Penalty Notice (assuming one has not been issued in the past 2 years)